 What is a kidney ultrasound?

-A kidney ultrasound looks at the right and left kidney and also the bladder.
-(See illustration.)
-Your doctor may also need a “post void” done with this exam.
-This requires you to come with a full bladder to get a volume of the bladder before and after you empty it.
+Your healthcare provider may also need a “post void” done with this exam.
+This requires you to come to the test with a full bladder so that the provider can get a volume of your bladder before and after you empty it.

 What is an ultrasound?